per1234/esparto/api_cycle.md

 * [Pins9_ThreeStage ](../master/examples/gpio/Pins9_ThreeStage/Pins9_ThreeStage.ino)
 ***
 # onReboot
-Like `onFactoryReset` this is badly named, They both should be called "justBefore..." instead of "on..." becaue in both cases, "on..." is too late: the ESP is no longer running, so your code will never get executed.
+Like `onFactoryReset` this is badly named, They both should be called "justBefore..." instead of "on..." because in both cases, "on..." is too late: the ESP is no longer running, so your code will never get executed.
 This happens immediately prior to the ESP being rebooted - which can occur for any number of causes:

 * "Medium" press of a std3StageButton